 Gestalt Inhibition Sequence: A Proposed Method of Immersion into Virtual Environments

-Objective: Target and induce specific states of consciousness by establishing a given state and accelerating or slowing to a target state, easing the tendency towards conscious control, optimizing suggestibility, and furthering immersion.
+Objective: Target and induce specific states of consciousness by establishing a given state and accelerating or slowing to a target state to optimize suggestibility and deepen immersion into a virtual environment.

 Below: The original mock-up image that intrigued me to carry out the project.